thinkloop/memoizerific/README.md

-# Memoize-lru.js
+# Memoizerific.js
-Fastest (see benchmarks), smallest (780b), most-efficient, dependency-free, JavaScript (JS) memoization lib.
+Fastest (see benchmarks), smallest (476b min/gzip), most-efficient, dependency-free, JavaScript (JS) lib to memoize functions.
-Uses JavaScript [Map]([https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map), compatible with: Chrome 38+, Firefox 13+, IE11+, Safari 7.1+, Opera 25+.
 Fully supports complex object arguments.
-Implements LRU (least recently used) logic to keep the most recently used results purging the oldest result (when needed).
+Implements LRU (least recently used) cache to keep the most recently used results up to the provided limit.
-Works in the browser as well as node.
+For the browser as well as node.
+Uses [Map]([https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map), compatible with: Chrome 38+, Firefox 13+, IE11+, Safari 7.1+, Opera 25+.

-Memoization is the process of caching function results to be returned cheaply when the same arguments are used to call it again.
+Memoization is the process of caching function results to be returned cheaply when the same arguments are used to call the function again.

 ## Install
 ```javascript